avranju/wsl-ip/README.md

 # wsl-ip

-A small tool to prin the Windows WSL IP address.
+A small tool to print the Windows WSL IP address.
 That's it.